 Kizimkazi Miza wa Miza cave

-Now you are crossing over to the eastcoast of Zanzibar.
-Just stay on the tar road leading out of Kizimkazi.
+Now you are crossing over to the east coast of Zanzibar.
 You will drive through Makunduchi.
 The town comprises two distinct settlements, about 2 km from each other, “Old Makunduchi” and “New Makunduchi”.
-Old Makunduchi is a small fishermen’s village, while New Makunduchi has some modern buildings, shops, as well as some block of flats that were built in the 1970s with the aid of East German funds and engineers.
+Old Makunduchi is a small fishermen’s village, while New Makunduchi has some modern buildings, small shops as well as blocks of flats that were built in the 1970s with the aid of East German funds and engineers.

-After about 2 km toward the east coast, turn left onto a new tar road that brings you to Jambiani, home of Mambo Poa Tours.
-I just discovered them; besides the usual tours they also offer “off the beaten track” tours.
-Herewith some interesting ideas – for more, please check out their website www.mambopoatours-zanzibar.com
+After about 2 km toward the east coast, turn left onto a new tar road that brings you past Jambiani to Paje.

 Quite interestingly, the Shiraz dynasty also built a mosque during the same period when the Kizimkazi mosque was built (12th century); I was told that the mosque was destroyed by accident.